 Could another, safer diagnostic test—such as an ultrasound, MRI or regular X-ray—be used instead?

-Whatever you decide, don’t have a full-body CT scan just to “make sure everything’s okay.”
+Whatever you decide, don’t have a full-body CT scan just to “make sure everything’s OK.”
 In addition to exposing yourself to the CT scan side effect of receiving unnecessary radiation that may increase your risk of cancer, you’re stepping onto a slippery slope of more testing and unnecessary medical intervention.